PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Melasma Treatment Approach

-Primary goal: Suppress melanocyte overactivity while avoiding triggers.
+Primary goal: Calm overactive pigment cells while avoiding triggers.

-- Tyrosinase regulators: Turmeric, kojic acid, vitamin C, arbutin, tranexamic acid
+- Brightening agents: Turmeric, kojic acid, vitamin C, arbutin, tranexamic acid

 - Prescription options: Hydroquinone (short-term), tretinoin, azelaic acid

-- Aggressive sun protection: SPF 50+, reapply every 2 hours, wide-brim hats, tinted sunscreen with iron oxide (blocks visible light)
+- Strict sun protection: SPF 50+, reapply every 2 hours, wide-brim hats, tinted sunscreen with iron oxide (blocks visible light)

 - Hormone evaluation: Consider switching birth control or addressing hormonal factors with doctor

-- Professional treatments: Chemical peels, laser (with caution—can worsen melasma if done incorrectly)
+- Professional treatments: Chemical peels, laser (with caution — incorrect laser can worsen melasma)

 Melasma Warning

-Melasma is the most challenging hyperpigmentation to treat.
-One day of sun exposure without protection can undo months of progress.
+Melasma is the hardest type to treat.
+One day of sun without protection can undo months of progress.

-If you suspect melasma, consult a dermatologist—prescription treatments combined with OTC products typically produce better results than OTC alone.
+If you suspect melasma, see a dermatologist.
+Prescription treatments combined with OTC products usually produce better results than OTC alone.

 What Causes Sun Spots

-Sun spots aren't caused by aging itself—they're caused by sun exposure that accumulates with age.
-A 50-year-old who's always worn sunscreen may have fewer sun spots than a 30-year-old who tans frequently.
+Sun spots are not caused by aging itself — they come from accumulated sun exposure.
+A 50-year-old who always wore sunscreen may have fewer spots than a 30-year-old who tans often.

 How to Identify Sun Spots